 Although amounts vary, the richest sources are usually beans, lentils, grains and organ meats, particularly liver and kidney.
 Poorer sources include other animal products, fruits and many vegetables (1).

-Studies have shown that your body doesn't absorb it well from certain foods, particularly soy products.
-However, this is not considered a problem since other foods are so rich in it (2).
+Studies have shown that your body doesn’t absorb it well from certain foods, particularly soy products, which contain 57% to 58% molybdenum bioavailability.
+However, this is not considered a problem since other foods are so rich in it (1,

 Since your body only needs it in trace amounts and it’s abundant in many foods, molybdenum deficiency is rare.
 For this reason, people don’t usually need supplements, unless for some specific medical reasons.